Ultra-high Resolution Image Segmentation via Locality-aware Context Fusion and Alternating Local Enhancement: Experimental Results

-For evaluation, we compare our approach against U-Net \cite{ronneberger2015u}, ICNet \cite{zhao2018icnet}, PSPNet \cite{zhao2017pyramid}, SegNet \cite{badrinarayanan2017segnet}, DeepLab v3+ \cite{2018DeepLab}, FCN-8s \cite{long2015fully}, CascadePSP \cite{cheng2020cascadepsp}, and GLNet \cite{chen2019collaborative} over the benchmarks DeepGlobe and Inria Aerial, in terms of mIOU(\%), F1(\%), and Accuracy(\%).
-Their results are depicted in Table \ref{tab:table_deepglobe} and Table \ref{tab:table_inria}, in which we follow most of the quantitative results provided by \cite{chen2019collaborative}.
-Most of these methods are not designed for ultra-high resolution images (denoted as \textit{Generic Model} in Table \ref{tab:table_deepglobe}), so there are two ways to train these models: 1) training from the local patches and merging local results; and 2) training from the downscaled global images.
 Thus, we provide their corresponding metrics on DeepGlobe as \textit{Local Inference} and \textit{Global Inference} in Table~\ref{tab:table_deepglobe}.
-CascadePSP and GLNet are specifically tailored for the task of ultra-high resolution image semantic segmentation (denoted as \textit{High-Res Model} in Table \ref{tab:table_deepglobe}).
+Specifically, \wxb{CascadePSP, GLNet, and LCC} are specifically tailored for the task of ultra-high resolution image semantic segmentation (denoted as \textit{High-Res Model} in Table \ref{tab:table_deepglobe}).
 In particular, CascadePSP mainly aims to handle natural images, while GLNet can be applied for geospatial images.
-Note that, in Table~\ref{tab:table_deepglobe}, GLNet* refers to the model without its global-local feature sharing module.
-All of the results are obtained following the same training and testing protocol.
+Note that, in Table~\ref{tab:table_deepglobe}, GLNet* refers to the model without its global-local feature sharing module. \wxb{Moreover, LCC is our preliminary version, which takes advantage of locality-aware context fusion and a contextual semantics refinement network to process local image patches.} All of the results are obtained following the same training and testing protocol.
 Besides, since the original paper of CascadePSP has not reported the results on these two datasets, we train their model following the same protocol in our experiments as well.
 CascadePSP requires a pretrained model to provide rough global results.
-In our experiments, the performances of their pretrained global models are $66.9\%$ and $69.0\%$ in DeepGlobe and Inria Aerial, respectively.
-As observed in Table \ref{tab:table_deepglobe} and \ref{tab:table_inria}, amongst all comparison methods, our model achieves the state-of-the-art performance comparing to the competing methods in the respective datasets.
-Our task often suffers from severe class imbalance problem, e.g., the category ``agriculture" occupies much more area (i.e. pixels) than ``water".
-The pixel-wise metrics F1 and accuracy can hardly reflect how the models handle this problem.
-Instead, mIOU measures the average segmentation quality of each category.
-Thus, the major improvements on mIOU (more than $\sim2\%$) indicates the effectiveness of our model.
-In addition, we show several qualitative comparison results in Fig. \ref{fig:deepglobe}.
-As observed, our model is able to identify strip-shaped regions (e.g., river) and small regions (e.g. agriculture), which is benefited from the correlation between local and contexts.